Penneo/api-utils/php/download-signed-documents/README.md

 ## Run

-`run.php` contains a script that demonstrates how to download signed documents.
+`run.php` contains a script that demonstrates how to download signed documents for a case file.
 You can run is as follows:

 ```
 php run.php \
     'https://sandbox.penneo.com/api/v1/' \
     'key' \
     'secret' \
+    1234       # case file id
     ;
 ```